mbus/mbus/README.md

 Michigan.
 The MBus Verilog is considered stable and has been tested in dozens of fabricated chips.

- * releases: Packaged, formal releases of MBus.
+ * `releases`: Packaged, formal releases of MBus.
 Use the latest release if you wish to include MBus in your own projects.
 The `mbus_example` directory is the template for creating new releases.
- * mbus: The development directory of MBus.
+ * `mbus`: The development directory of MBus.
- * layer_controller: A higher-level interface that wraps the MBus frontend.
+ * `layer_controller`: A higher-level interface that wraps the MBus frontend.
    The layer controller implements the MPQ protocol described in the [MBus Specification](http://mbus.io/spec.html) and provides a register/memory interface to the rest of the chip.